JNachow/deploy-local-AI/README.md

 I will most likely NOT maintain this, as this was a project for me to see what all the fuzz was about, but I hope my documentation helps someone else in it's efforts or at least someone is able to fork this and make it even more user friendly OR script it.

+In case this has helped you, you can always leave a like to the reddit post I made about it as well: https://www.reddit.com/r/LocalLLaMA/comments/1eh4f2p/stepbystep_guide_for_local_llama_31_windowsnvidia/